ayanahm/simple-csv-transformer/README.md

 Example: 2018-01-01, when requested to be parsed to an instant 2018-01-01:00:00 is used, using `targetDateFormat/zoneId` or system default if that is not present.

+ `Parameters:`
- `sourceFormatPattern` : defines how to parse the reduced value.
+ * `sourceFormatPattern` : Defines how to parse the reduced value.
 Note that not all possible java patterns are possible.
 For details please refer to javadoc of: com.ayanahmedov.etl.api.tostringformatter.DateByDateTimePatternFormatter

- `targetDateFormat/formatPattern`: defines the pattern in the target output csv.
+ * `targetDateFormat/formatPattern`: Defines the pattern in the target output csv.
- `targetDateFormat/zoneId`: the target zoneId to use when formatting into string.
-In case not provided, System default is used.
+ * `targetDateFormat/zoneId`: Optional.
+The target zoneId to use when formatting into string.If not provided, system default is used.

 ```xml
     <transformation>